THE KIDS OT SERVICES

 Screening & Information

-A parent consultation may be useful if you would like to discuss concerns that you or your child's school have in relation to your child's development, performance and / or participation in daily life at home and / or at school.
-It includes an initial screening of your child before deciding on whether a full OT assessment is required.
-The Kids OT can make recommendations or referrals to connect you with other professionals or services if required using the information gathered in the initial consultation and screening.
+A parent consultation may be useful if you would like to discuss concerns that you or your child's school have in relation to your child's development, performance or participation in daily life.
+If you know your child needs an OT assessment you can book this directly.
+The initial consultation can help you establish whether your child needs an OT assessment or another service.
+The Kids OT can also make recommendations or referrals to connect you with other professionals or services if required using the information gathered in the consultation.

 Evaluation & Report

-The assessment process includes interviews and questionnaires to gather a detailed medical and developmental history, and a record of your child's performance in everyday activities at home and school to identify strengths and participation challenges.
+The assessment process includes interview and questionnaires to gather a detailed medical and developmental history, and a record of the child's performance in everyday activities at home and school to identify individual strengths and participation challenges.

-The Kids OT assessment can provide an essential part of the diagnostic process for Developmental Coordination Disorder in collaboration with a paediatrician who can confirm the diagnosis after a full medical review to exclude other medical causes for the child's coordination difficulties.
+The Kids OT is experienced in the assessment of Dyspraxia/DCD and has a particular interest in working with children in this area.
+An OT evaluation is an essential part of the diagnostic process for Developmental Coordination Disorder (DCD) in collaboration with a medical professional e.g., paediatrician required to provide a full medical review to exclude other medical causes for the child's motor coordination difficulties as part of the diagnostic criteria.

 Child & Family-Centred